 The observers collected the data required by the CCSBT scientific observer program standards.
 The data collected were i) vessel and gear attributes, ii) setting and catch details, incidental catch of ERS and sighting of marine mammals.
 The biological measurements were conducted on all SBT and other tunas and ERS.
 Biological samplings carried out were stomach content and gonads of SBT and other tunas.
-In 2010, 2,175 SBT were observed to have been caught during the trips, all individuals of which were measured of length and weight (Table 2, 3).
-The information of SBT on sex, maturity, gonad weight and stomach contents, including other species were collected (Table 4)
+In 2012, 4,730 SBT were observed to have been caught during the trips, most of the individuals of which were measured of length and weight (Tables 2 and 3).
+The information of SBT on sex and stomach contents, including other species were collected (Table 4).